-If you want to learn more about how to avoid the need for a trailer, check The Campus, in particular our camping setup for beginners article, and for ideas on how to pack it, go to our how to pack your car for camping article.
+If you want to learn more about how to avoid the need for a trailer, check out our Camping Kickstart Program, in particular our camping setup for beginners article, and for ideas on how to pack it, go to our how to pack your car for camping article.

 21: Don’t buy a larger car than you need